 (8) If the child dies.

 (C) A parent is not legally required to support the child if the child is emancipated.
-A child becomes emancipated if the child:
+A child becomes emancipated if :

-(3) Has been determined to be an emancipated minor by a court of appropriate jurisdiction or the state of residence.
+(3) The child has been determined to be an emancipated minor by a court of competent jurisdiction or the state of residence.

-(4) Is self-supporting by paying for shelter, food, and clothing even though he or she may still reside with the adoptive parent(s).
+(4) The child is self-supporting by paying for shelter, food, and clothing even though he or she may still reside with the adoptive parent(s).

 (D) When the PCSA proposes to terminate the AA agreement, the PCSA shall provide the adoptive parent(s) with a written notice of the proposal and the right to a state hearing.

-(1) If a timely state hearing is requested in accordance with provisions set forth in Chapters 5101:6-1 to 5101:6-9 of the Administrative Code, AA shall continue until a state hearing decision is issued.
+(1) If a state hearing is requested within fifteen calendar days of the mailing date on the notice in accordance with provisions set forth in Chapters 5101:6-1 to 5101:6-9 of the Administrative Code, AA shall continue until a state hearing decision is issued.

-(2) If a timely state hearing is requested and the decision is favorable to the adoptive parent(s), AA shall continue in accordance with the terms of the AA agreement or an amended agreement may be entered into by mutual agreement.
+(2) If a state hearing is requested within fifteen calendar days of the mailing date on the notice and the hearing decision is favorable to the adoptive parent(s), AA shall continue in accordance with the terms of the AA agreement or an amended agreement may be entered into by mutual agreement.

-(3) If a state hearing decision is made and the hearing decision is to terminate the AA, the adoptive parent(s) is not required to return the payments received prior to the issuance of the state hearing decision.
+(3) If a state hearing is requested within fifteen calendar days of the mailing date on the notice and the hearing decision is to terminate the AA, the adoptive parent(s) is not required to return the payments received prior to the issuance of the state hearing decision.

 (4) If no timely hearing is requested, AA shall be terminated.
 Following the termination, the child shall lose all eligibility for future AA as long as he or she is legally a member of the same adoptive family.

-(F) When the PCSA determines the AA should be terminated, the PCSA shall complete a medicaid pre-termination review (PTR) of continuing medicaid eligibility pursuant to rule 5101:1-38-01.1 of the Administrative Code .
+(F) When the PCSA determines the AA should be terminated, the PCSA shall complete the JFS 01958 "Referral for medicaid continuing eligibility review" (rev. 12/2009) pursuant to rule 5160:1-2-01.2 of the Administrative Code and send the JFS 07236 "Your Rights & Responsibilities as a Consumer of Medicaid Health Coverage" (rev. 10/2006) to the adoptive parent(s).

 Promulgated Under: 119.03